I want to enjoy a healthier & more comfortable home

 Facts and figures

-- Over 700,000 homes in England are much too cold, including more than 500,000 owner-occupied homes.
+- In 2024, around 600,000 homes in England were much too cold, including nearly 500,000 owner-occupied homes (source).

 Staying healthy